clgillis/Case-Mount/README.md

 ## Why would you want to do this?

-Prevention of any items exported for discovery that may contain a virus, malware, worms, etc. An antivirus application can be use to scan the drive mount and any items deleted will be excluded in your original case with the reason 'deleted'.
+Prevention of any items exported for discovery that may contain a virus, malware, worms, etc. An antivirus application can be used to scan the drive mount and any items deleted will be added to an exclusion list in your original case named 'deleted'.

 # Getting Started